 - Churnwood – This grass produces an oil with many benefits.
 This species is also used as a garden plant.

 - Helwingia chinensis – The flowers and leaves of this plant might be edible.
-The leaves and bark decoction is used for the treatment of skin inflammations.
+The leaves and bark decoction are used for the treatment of skin inflammations.

 - Japanese helwingia – The young flowers and shoots are edible.
 The leaves can be boiled as a potherb.